mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-05-23-hierarchical-reinforcement-learning.md

         self._resetCurrentOption()
 ```

 Note that, we update only for the starting state of the finishing option (which is recorded in the agent).
-Here is how to update to incrementally update the models.
+Here is how to incrementally update the models:

 ```python
 # only update the model when the option terminates